camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

   - This simplifies the setup by not relying on explicit credentials, but instead allows creating a mapping between IAM roles and Kubernetes service accounts based on a trust relationship.
 A [blog post](https://aws.amazon.com/blogs/containers/diving-into-iam-roles-for-service-accounts/) by AWS visualizes this on a technical level.
   - This allows a Kubernetes service account to temporarily impersonate an AWS IAM role to interact with AWS services like S3, RDS, or Route53 without supplying explicit credentials.

-## 1. Provision the complete infrastructure for Camunda 8 on AWS
+## 1. Configure AWS and initialize Terraform

 ### Terraform prerequisites